cfrenzel/AspNetCore3ApiVerticalSlice/README.md

 - Uses a json file to seed an embedded sqlLite database.
-Use migrations to create the database on startup
+Uses migrations to create the database on startup

-- Uses a vertical slice architecture to keep controllers, models, logic tightly together per action
+- Uses a *vertical slice* architecture to keep controllers/models/handlers isolated and in one place
-   - Use MediatR to simple CQRS (command / query).
-Also gives a great place to hook in pipelines to perform any needed logic before or after handling the command/query (ex. validaton/logging)
+   - Use MediatR for simple CQRS (command / query).
+Also gives a great place to hook in pipelines to perform any needed logic before or after handling a command/query (ex. validaton/logging/etc..)

    - Allows full control of models for every endpoint (or they can be shared if desired)
+  	- api input/output excplicitly defined in a purpose built model per action
         - no overposting
         - clean interface between api models and efcore/entities
         - can query using any technology for optimal performance